Gerard Casey (Irish republican)

 Gerard Casey (c.
 1960 – 4 April 1989) was a member of the 1st North Antrim Brigade of the Provisional Irish Republican Army.

 Casey, a Catholic, first joined the IRA in 1985.
 Like some of his colleagues, his membership was clandestine.
-In October 1988 Casey's home in Shamrock Park outside Rasharkin (Ros Earcáin) was raided by the Royal Ulster Constabulary (RUC).
+In October 1988 Casey's home in Shamrock Park outside Rasharkin was raided by the Royal Ulster Constabulary (RUC).
 While there they removed a legally held shotgun.
 Casey was charged with possession of explosives, and was taken away to Castlereagh holding centre, where he was interrogated for information on his fellow volunteers in the IRA.